hdemma/hdemma.github.io/README.md

 **Acknowledgement**: This material is based upon work supported by the Department of Energy, Office of Energy Efficiency and Renewable Energy (EERE), under Award Number DE-EE0008467.

-**Disclaimer**: This report was prepared as an account of work sponsored by an agency of the United States Government.
-Neither the United States Government nor any agency thereof, nor any of their employees, makes any warranty, express or implied, or assumes any legal liability or responsibility for the accuracy, completeness, or usefulness of any information, apparatus, product, or process disclosed, or represents that its use would not infringe privately owned rights.
-Reference herein to any specific commercial product, process, or service by trade name, trademark, manufacturer, or otherwise does not necessarily constitute or imply its endorsement, recommendation, or favoring by the United States Government or any agency thereof.
-The views and opinions of authors expressed herein do not necessarily state or reflect those of the United States Government or any agency thereof.

 # High-dimensional Data-driven Energy optimization for Multi-Modal transit Agencies (HD-EMMA)

 This is a project funded by Department of Energy for creating high-resolution system-level data capture and analysis framework using Chattanooga Area Regional Transportation Authority (CARTA) as a case study.
 The system collects high-resolution datasets containing all information about engine idling status, engine temperature, engine speed, throttle, vehicle speed, state of charge, GPS, odometer, fuel usage and level, road gradient, and driver behavior in real-time from CARTA’s fleet of buses, car sharing, and e-bike sharing vehicles at a rate of 1Hz.